digital-blueprint/toolbox-app/README.md

 # constantly build dist/bundle.js and run a local web-server on port 8001
 npm run watch

+# same as watch, but using the development environment with the development Typesense server
+APP_ENV=development npm run watch

 # same as watch, but with babel, terser, etc active -> very slow
 npm run watch-full